yue-studio/AI/README.md

-# AI
-various code to try out AI/ML
+this is my playground to try out various AI/ML tools.